aaemnnosttv/wp-cli-dotenv-command/README.md

 ## `init`
 Initializes a new environment file.

-This command will only run if an environment file does not already exist.
-By default, it will create an empty file.
+By default, this command will only create the environment file if it does not already exist, but it can do much more.

 #### `--template=<file>`
 You may optionally initialize the environment file using another file as a template (eg. `.env.example` is a common convention).
 Run `wp dotenv init --template=.env.example` to use that file (assuming it exists) as the basis for the new environment file.

 By default, the new file will be a copy of the template, but you may also set your new values on the fly interactively!
-Pass `--interactive` with the same command to be prompted for each defined variable.
+Pass `--interactive` with the same command to be prompted for each defined variable in the template.
 You may specify a new value to use, or simply leave it blank to keep the template-defined value.
 Any other lines/comments from the template are preserved.

 #### `--with-salts`
 Initialize the environment file with some fresh salts provided by the wordpress.org salt generator service.
-Any existing keys by the same name will not be overridden.
+Any existing keys by the same name will not be overridden (unless they are all the same).
 See `wp dotenv salts`.

 #### `--force`
-Overwrites an existing file, if it exists
+Overwrites an existing file, if it exists.

 ## `list`
 Prints out all of the key/value pairs as defined in the environment file.